Maldorana/CV/README.md

 **Careerjet** (Aug '16 - Oct '20)
 _Product Designer_

-- Assist with the rebranding of the jobsite [Careerjet](https://www.careerjet.co.uk/)
+- Assist with the redesign and rebranding of all products, including the jobsite [Careerjet](https://www.careerjet.co.uk/).
 - Translate business model new direction into high quality, user centered design solutions.
+- Analyse results and market trends to produce and develop new innovative features, from concept and design through to production.
+- Production of sketches, wireframes, specs, guidelines and production-ready assets.
+- Test the product and work with developers to ensure the final product is aligned to the original vision.

 **Padawan Ltd** (Oct '15 - Jul '16)
 _Junior Web Designer_

-- Successfully redesign the responsive version 2 of the website and mobile application from prototype to final product, including many new features.
+- Successfully redesign the responsive version 2 of the website and mobile application from prototype to final product, including many new features across 22 websites.
+- In charge of producing the marketing materials including fully responsive landing pages, banners, mailings, presentations and social media.
-- Responsible for the social media (avatars, covers, newsfeeds), marketing (banners, landing pages, mailings), and corporate (newsletters, teaser investors, christmas card, organisational chart) designs.
+- Responsible for corporate designs (newsletters, teaser investors and organisational chart).
+- In charge of the creation and localisation of all the motion design for the TV campaign, working alongside the creative agency and Padawan marketing team.

 **Peace One Day** (Aug '15 - Oct '15)
 _Junior Graphic Designer_

-- Design of images for social media, banners and invitations for numerous events.
+- Design of images for social media, banners and email invitations for numerous events.
 - Creation of all promotionnal paper-based designs for the event (posters & flyers, banners, checkerboard, headband, stage mock-ups).
+- Creation and layout improvements of numerous documents and reports (brochures, guidelines, etc.).
+- Concept and creation of various motion design videos (beginning and end credits, animated logos).
+- Web design and content edition of websites using CMS such as Wordpress.
+- Design of professional presentations and data visualisations.
+- In charge of several events involving around 15 different artists and music bands, from negociating salaries and conditions to being on site to ensure the smooth run of the event.

 ## Skills